 Who must submit their military records?

-Only the spouse applying for a green card from abroad must provide military records.
+Only the family member or spouse applying for a green card from abroad must provide military records.
 (There is no such requirement for spouses applying for a green card from within the United States.)
 You must send your records to the National Visa Center (NVC) after submitting your Online Green Card Application (DS-260).
 You must also bring your military records to your green card interview.

 IMPORTANT: The NVC requires adult male applicants from certain countries to submit military records even if they have never served.
 (See “Where to Get Military Records” section below for instructions on checking if a particular country has such a requirement.)

 Your military documents must contain the following information:

 - Country or region where you serve or previously served

 - Branch of service

 - Dates of service